Greenpeace says India denies entry to Australian activist

-NEW DELHI Environmental group Greenpeace on Monday said India had barred an Australian staff member who had valid travel documents, a move it called part of a wider crackdown on the group, which is embroiled in a legal battle with the government.
+NEW DELHI, June 8 Environmental group Greenpeace on Monday said India had barred an Australian staff member who had valid travel documents, a move it called part of a wider crackdown on the group, which is embroiled in a legal battle with the government.

 Aaron Gray-Block was on his way to attend a meeting in India when immigration officials stopped him at New Delhi airport and put him on a flight to Kuala Lumpur without explanation, Greenpeace said in a statement.